 GranEscala said…

 This was very interesting and a long time coming!
 The ability to ignore mean spirited comments is something WE in design professions must learn early-on as the only mean of self-preservation.
 On the other hand, we also need to be able to laugh both, with others and at ourselves.
 There are way too many people in this profession that just keep asking to be brought down to earth, and nothing better than some humour and good old fashioned snarkiness to do the job.
+As always ladies, great job in tackling a tochy subject.
+P.S.
+I agree with Kerry above in reference to design blogs' responsibility in turning the Bloomingdales Window Challenge into a popularity contest.

 Wow, this certainly stirred up some quick conversation.
 I wanted to address a couple of the comments: